Lloyd Clark Fletcher

 Lloyd Clark Fletcher is an Australian convicted rapist and murderer whose most well known crime was the sexual assault and murder of 15 year old Janet Phillips in Wynnum, Queensland on 19 July 1987.
 He is currently serving an indefinite life sentence without possibility of parole in Queensland.

-Fletcher showed signs of violence in his teenage years towards both female and animals.
+Fletcher showed signs of violence in his teenage years towards both women and girls and animals.
 At the age of 23, Fletcher was found guilty of rape and attempted murder.
 He went on to murder teenage victim Janet Phillips shortly after being released, though his involvement was not successfully proven until 11 years after the murder.
 During this time, Fletcher attempted to abduct a 13 year old girl in 1989, and a 16 year old girl in 1997.
 Fletcher resides in the Wolston Correctional Centre in Brisbane.
 He has made recent applications to be released following a cancer diagnosis.

 Early life

 In his teenage years, Fletcher began to show signs of serious violence towards both women and animals.
 At the age of 13, Fletcher attacked and attempted to rape a woman, intentionally choosing a bridge to prevent the victim from escaping.
 Fletcher was charged with aggravated assault and discharged into his mothers care.
 He would later be charged with the aggravated offence of breaking into the house of a woman ‘with intent’.
 At age 17, Fletcher was given his first custodial sentence for the shooting of female cows.